AdinaValcauan/AdinaValcauan/README.md

 - 👀 I’m interested to develop new skills and deepend my knowledge.
 I am open to new challenges and oportunities.

-- 🌱 I have experience in Java, MySQL, HTML+CSS and Matlab.
-Moreover, I'm currently learning JavaScript and C#.
-I'm also interested in C, C++ and AutoCAD.
+- 🌱 I have experience in Java, React, MySQL, HTML+CSS and Matlab.
+I'm also interested in C, C++, JavaScript and C#.
 Furthermore, I have a passion for the hardware part as well.
 <!--- 💞️ I’m looking to collaborate on ...
 --->